What is a procurement manager? Role, responsibilities, challenges and resources

 While undertaking software and IT sourcing for other departments is a big part of a procurement manager’s job, they may still be working through a largely manual process.
 Certainly, the irony of this isn’t lost on us.

-A common source of frustration for procurement managers and internal stakeholders alike is the length of the procurement process.
+A common source of frustration for procurement managers and internal stakeholders alike is the length of the procurement cycle.
 Typically, procurement projects are a result of an ongoing problem that is keeping the business from meeting their goals.
 Understandably, in this situation, delays and inefficiency are particularly unwelcome.
 For example, common delays include lengthy requirements research, inefficient vendor communication, a lack of collaboration in proposal evaluation, manual scoring or roadblocks in contract negotiation.

 Technology solves many of these issues.
 At the same time, it empowers better insights, transparency, workflows and RFP automation.
 In addition, valuable data from a digitized process can be reviewed for optimization opportunities.